-Once a project has been awarded, the client will be asked to confirm all of the deliverables expected, including the specific flight plan parameters, the processed image parameters (bit depth, file type, RGB vs RGBN), and GPS processing parameters to ensure that the client receives the products they need.
+Once a project has been awarded to us, the client will be asked to confirm all of the deliverables expected, including the specific flight plan parameters, the processed image parameters (bit depth, file type, RGB vs RGBN), and GPS processing parameters to ensure that the client receives the products they need.
+This Work Order is then placed in a project binder to ensure that the flight crews and data processing is performed to expectations.